etingof/talks/fosdem-async-snmp-agents/source/index.rst

 ..
 Things to talk about ^

-  SNMP is dead... except, that it is alive!

-  Despite its failure to become the single network management protocol of choice, SNMP still seems dominant in monitoring applications.
+  Despite its failure to become the single network management protocol of choice, SNMP still heavily used in monitoring applications.

-  Besides being well-understood by many network engineers, another pillars of its popularity is the availability and great numerosity of MIBs - structured, machine and human readable description of what's being managed.
+  Besides being well-understood by many network engineers, another pillar of its popularity is the availability and great numerosity of MIBs - structured, machine and human readable descriptions of what's being managed.

 Consider the use-case